pcanz/pPEG/Readme.md

     _int   = '-'?
 [1-9] [0-9]* / '-'?
 '0'
     _frac  = '.'
 [0-9]+
     _exp   = [eE] [+-]?
 [0-9]+
-    val    = "true" / "false" / "null"
+    val    = 'true' / 'false' / 'null'
+    _      = [ \t\n\r]*

-The pPEG grammar language enables the published JSON grammar specification to be reduced from 22 multi-line CFG rules down to 13 one-line pPEG rules.
+The pPEG grammar language enables the published JSON grammar specification to be reduced from 22 multi-line CFG rules down to 14 one-line pPEG rules.

 The `json` rule name and the `value` rule name both name a single component result, so these rule names are redundant in the parse tree, and they will not appear in any results.
 The JSON parse tree root will be one of the `value` alternatives.